Computer Repair Tech: Education Requirements & Career Info

 The U.S. Bureau of Labor Statistics (BLS) estimates slower-than-average employment growth for computer, office machine and ATM repairers in the coming 2010-2020 decade.
 These repairers earned $36,620 as a median annual wage in 2012.

-Related to Computer Repair Tech: Educational Requirements for Becoming a Computer Technician
+Related to Computer Repair Tech: Education Requirements & Career Info

 - Recently Updated

 Learn about computer repair with these free online courses and tutorials.
 See the full list of free computer repair courses,...

 Learn about computer installation and repair certificate programs.
 Get information on courses, possible career titles and...